strath-ace/smart-onto/SpaceTransformers/README.md

 This code was developed in Python 3.7.
 The configuration and pre-trained weights of the BERT-Base, RoBERTa-Base and SciBERT models are accessed through the [HuggingFace library](https://huggingface.co/) Transformers library.
 The further pre-trained models can be similarly loaded with this library.

-The [further pre-training](https://doi.org/10.15129/8e1c3353-ccbe-4835-b4f9-bffd6b5e058b) corpora will soon be available through the Strathclyde Knowledge Base.

-The [fine-tuning](https://github.com/strath-ace/smart-nlp/blob/master/SpaceTransformers/CR/CR_ECSS_dataset.json) dataset is available for download and consists of 874 unique manual annotated ECSS requirements.
-The [notebook](https://github.com/strath-ace/smart-nlp/blob/master/SpaceTransformers/CR/Fine_tune_SpaceTransformer.ipynb) for fine-tuning the pre-trained models on the Concept Recognition tasks is available for donwload as well, or can be directly excecuted via [Google Colab](https://colab.research.google.com/drive/1EGh9bdxq6RqIzbvKuptAWvmIBG2EQJzJ?usp=sharing).
+The [notebook](https://github.com/strath-ace/smart-nlp/blob/master/SpaceTransformers/CR/Fine_tune_SpaceTransformer.ipynb) for fine-tuning the pre-trained models on the Concept Recognition tasks is available for download, or can be directly excecuted via [Google Colab](https://colab.research.google.com/drive/1EGh9bdxq6RqIzbvKuptAWvmIBG2EQJzJ?usp=sharing).

-The *SpaceBERT.zip*, *SpaceRoBERTa.zip* and *SpaceSciBERT.zip* folders respectively contain the models further pre-trained with our collection of documents focused on space systems.
 The *FPT* folder contains the code to further pre-train the domain-specific models.
 The models were further pre-trained with one NVIDIA V100 GPU hosted on the [ARCHIE-WeSt High Performance Computer](https://www.archie-west.ac.uk) based at the
 University of Strathclyde.
 The *FT* folder contains the code to fine-tune the further pre-train models on a Concept Recognition Task.

-**The models can also be accessed through the HuggingFace library at [huggingface.co/icelab](https://huggingface.co/icelab).**
+**The models are to be accessed through the HuggingFace library at [huggingface.co/icelab](https://huggingface.co/icelab).**

+## Dataset
+The [further pre-training](https://doi.org/10.15129/8e1c3353-ccbe-4835-b4f9-bffd6b5e058b) corpora is available through the Strathclyde Knowledge Base.
+The [fine-tuning](https://github.com/strath-ace/smart-nlp/blob/master/SpaceTransformers/CR/CR_ECSS_dataset.json) dataset is available for download and consists of 874 unique manual annotated ECSS requirements.

 ## Citation
 If you use our models and/or code, do cite our research: